guillemperdigo/IntroToR/README.md

 # IntroToR
 Introductory exercises to R programming for Data Analytics.
+Students need to have R and RStudio installed before starting the exercises.

+## Base R cheat sheet
+Print a copy of this document for each student.

 ## Introduction to R.R
 This script should be used by the mentor as a guide to ask students to type code by themselves.